Mario J. Civera Jr., Chairman

 Mario served with distinction in the U.S. Air Force.
-Following his military service, Mario completed the certified real estate course at Temple University.
-From 1971 to 1980, Mario was a self-employed businessman.
+From 1971 to present Mario has been a self-employed businessman.
 This experience proved invaluable in his legislative career in dealing with the challenges facing the business community.

 As an example of Mario’s ability to take real life experiences and apply them to good public policy; while serving on Upper Darby Township Council, he served as chairman of the Public Safety Committee.
 Public safety has always been a top priority for Mario.
 He wrote legislation, enacted in 1998, which dramatically improved emergency telephone service for all Pennsylvanians.
 Act 17 gives the state greater oversight of county 911 plans and requires dispatchers and operators to receive adequate training.
 In addition, Mario was one of the forces behind organizing the General Assembly’s Pennsylvania Firefighters' and Emergency Services Legislative Caucus in 1991; where he served as President until 1998 and then became President Emeritus.